Main Street Vehicles

 Main Street Vehicles is a series of turn-of-the-20th-century-style vehicle attractions in Disney theme parks throughout the world, consisting of narrow gauge tramways with horse-drawn streetcars and free-roaming motor vehicles.
-They usually operate in their respective Main Street, USA sections, transporting park guests on one-way trips between the Town Square at the park's entrance and the Central Plaza at the park's center.
+They usually operate in their respective Main Street, U.S.A. sections, transporting park guests on one-way trips between the Town Square at the park's entrance and the Central Plaza at the park's center.

 The original Main Street Vehicles attraction is located in Disneyland in California and includes horse-drawn streetcars and motor vehicles.
 The Main Street Vehicles attraction in Magic Kingdom within Walt Disney World in Florida has nearly identical offerings as its Disneyland counterpart.
 At one time, an omnibus transport option was present in Epcot within Walt Disney World.
 In Disneyland Park (Paris), the horse-drawn streetcars are billed as a separate attraction from its Main Street Vehicles and are simply named Horse-Drawn Streetcars.
 Only motor vehicles are included in the Main Street Vehicles of Hong Kong Disneyland.
 Omnibus in Tokyo Disneyland's World Bazaar section and Big City Vehicles in Tokyo DisneySea's American Waterfront section are similar attractions to Main Street Vehicles.

 Attraction concept origins

 Greenfield Village (pictured) was one of the inspirations for including multiple transportation attractions in what would become Disneyland.

 Walt Disney and Ward Kimball, a Disney animator and fellow rail enthusiast, travelled to the Chicago Railroad Fair in Chicago and Greenfield Village, an open-air museum in Dearborn, Michigan, in the summer of 1948.
 The historic vehicles that Disney saw at these locations led him to include several types of turn-of-the-20th-century-style vehicle attractions, including a horsecar, in a detailed description of a Mickey Mouse Park, which he first outlined in a formal Walt Disney Studios memo submitted on August 31, 1948.
 The concept of Mickey Mouse Park evolved into what would become Disneyland.

 Bob Gurr of WED Enterprises (now Walt Disney Imagineering) developed all of the vehicles for the original Main Street Vehicles attraction.
-Each vehicle in the attraction was arranged to operate in Disneyland's Main Street, USA section, which is an idealized combination of Walt Disney's hometown of Marceline, Missouri, and Disney artist Harper Goff's hometown of Fort Collins, Colorado.
-The attraction contributes significantly to the Main Street, USA section's turn-of-the-20th-century theme, particularly the combination of sounds that its vehicles and horses make, which are meant to be in juxtaposition to the sounds that park guests would normally hear on a present-day street.
+Each vehicle in the attraction was arranged to operate in Disneyland's Main Street, U.S.A. section, which is an idealized combination of Walt Disney's hometown of Marceline, Missouri, and Disney artist Harper Goff's hometown of Fort Collins, Colorado.
+The attraction contributes significantly to the Main Street, U.S.A. section's turn-of-the-20th-century theme, particularly the combination of sounds that its vehicles and horses make, which are meant to be in juxtaposition to the sounds that park guests would normally hear on a present-day street.
 Main Street Vehicles and similar attractions now operate in six Disney theme parks across the globe.